Jul, jul, strålande jul: Recordings

 Well-known recordings of the song include The Real Group, Cyndee Peters, Tommy Körberg, Göteborgs Gosskör, Linköpings Studentsångare, Orphei Drängar, Stockholms Studentsångare, Anki Bagger, Sofia Karlsson, Sissel Kyrkjebø, Carola Häggkvist, Jan Malmsjö, Göran Lindberg and Thorleifs.
 In 2008 the song was recorded by Amy Diamond on her album En helt ny jul.
 In 2009, E.M.D. interpreted it on their album Välkommen hem, Sissel & Odd on their album Strålande jul and in 2010 Sanna, Shirley, Sonja on their album Vår jul.
 In 2012, Sanna Nielsen recorded the song for her album Vinternatten.

 A recording by Christer Sjögren entered the Swedish Singles Chart on December 14, 2002 and reached #7.
 Peter Jöback sang it in his 2002 album Jag kommer hem igen till jul.
 His version topped at #48 in 2003 on the Swedish charts.
 Carola Häggkvist's version charted in 2013 and in subsequent years during the Christmas seasons on the Swedish Singles Chart.
 Top position reached for her version was #29 in 2018.

 An English interpretation with the title "Wonderful Peace" is made by Norman Luboff.
+A German version was published on Youtube, with a German text and arrangement by Maybebop's Oliver Gies.